petyoPopov/6.86x/project2/README.md

 * kernel.py - polynomial and Gaussian RBF kernels
 * main.py - the code you write for this part of the project

+# Digit recognition (Part 2)

+The setup is the same as for Part 1, but Neural Networks algorithm shall be used.

+## Files:

+* part2-nn/neural_nets.py - for my first neural net from scratch
+* part2-mnist/nnet_fc.py  - for PyTorch to classify MNIST digits
+* part2-mnist/nnet_cnn.py - add convolutional layers to boost performance
+* part2-twodigit/mlp.py   - for a new, more difficult version of the MNIST dataset
+* part2-twodigit/cnn.py   - for a new, more difficult version of the MNIST dataset